Zarhin/OpenSeesPyDoc/src/ParallelUni.rst

  Parallel Material
 ===================

-.. function:: uniaxialMaterial('Parallel', matTag, *tags, '-factor', *facts)
+.. function:: uniaxialMaterial('Parallel', matTag, *tags, '-factors', *facts)
    :noindex:

    This command is used to construct a parallel material object made up of an arbitrary number of previously-constructed UniaxialMaterial objects.